loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_linux.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the '/opt/alfresco' directory and run './alfresco.sh stop', also run './alfvirtual.sh stop' if you started the Virtualization server.
+Navigate to the '/opt/alfresco' directory and run './alfresco.sh stop'.

 ===========================